-This star is sometimes called the Radiant Star, Star of Bethlehem, or Texas Star or just plain perfect star.
+This Quilt Idea is sometimes called the Radiant Star, Star of Bethlehem, or Texas Star or just plain perfect star.
 This is an excellent motif on which to try different Continuous Line Quilting patterns and Machine Quilting Patterns.

 Everything about this star is based on equal parts which is why it can easily be made any size to fit your needs.
 It is an example of set-in seams and when broken down is fairly easy to piece together.

 Drafting a pattern does not have to be intimidating.
 Before the countless number of patterns, books and software programs that are available today, it was not unusual for a quilter to draft their own patchwork quilt patterns for a quilt.

 I agree, you should not have to do any more then necessary, but in the early part of this century if you wanted to design your own Lone Star Quilt Pattern you would have to draft the block yourself.

 Or maybe you could find someone who would do it for you, that is until now!
 This web page does it for you; an absolutely free quilt block!
 Score points and share this site with all your friends!

 When you draw the Lone Star Quilt Pattern yourself you will better understand how it fits together which helps when it comes time to sew the pieces in the proper order.